vechain/thor/tools/eth-tx-verify/README.md

 Every tx in a batch is signed by an account picked uniformly at random from the **dev[3..9]** range — seven solo dev accounts with effectively infinite VET / VTHO. dev[0] and dev[1] are deliberately excluded so they remain free for the DApp's MetaMask import and other tooling.

+Each pool account has its own independent EthNonce counter (only 0x02 needs sequential nonces; 0x00 / 0x51 use random nonces and ignore the counter).
+Within a batch the **REST 0x02** and **RPC 0x02** rows are routed to *different* signers chosen up front — even though `eth_sendRawTransaction` now uses `pool.AddLocal` (which queues future-nonce instead of rejecting it), distinct signers keep both rows immediately executable so receipts resolve in the same batch instead of waiting for the queued one to promote.

-`txpool.StrictlyAdd` rejects any 0x02 tx whose nonce is ahead of state, so within one batch the **REST 0x02** and **RPC 0x02** rows are routed to *different* signers chosen up front (the rest of the matrix may share).
-Each pool account has its own independent EthNonce counter; if a 0x02 ever submits with `nonce_too_low` / `nonce_too_high` (e.g. another tool also sent from that account), the next finalized batch automatically resyncs that account's counter from on-chain state — you'll see `[info] nonce resynced  0x… → N`.
+If a 0x02 ever surfaces `nonce_too_low` / `nonce_too_high` (e.g. another tool sent from the same account behind txblast's back), the next finalized batch resyncs **just that account's** counter from on-chain state — you'll see `[info] nonce resynced  0x… → N`.
+No three-batch streak required, and other accounts keep their local counters intact.

 The `from` column in each batch's output shows which dev account signed each row.
 The startup banner lists the full pool with current nonces.

+### Sending Referer from txblast

+txblast tags every outbound HTTP request (RPC + REST + GET) with `Referer: txblast/eth-tx-verify` so server-side `eth-rpc.log` can distinguish its traffic from MetaMask / DApp without payload parsing.
+See the client-identification matrix above.

 ### Terminal 3 — DApp